Studio cleanup

 I have had several people notice my rulers in other photos.
 I have used white finishing nails to hang some of them.

 The rest are stored all the way to the right.
-I have cork board on the cabinet fronts and after I rearranged my wall I decided all the little notes and things I had stuck on the cupboards was too messy so I moved all my little notes to the inside of the cabinet doors (yes, they have cork board on them too) and hung up some of my smaller quilts.
+I have corkboard on the cabinet fronts and after I rearranged my wall I decided all the little notes and things I had stuck on the cupboards were too messy so I moved all my little notes to the inside of the cabinet doors (yes, they have cork board on them too) and hung up some of my smaller quilts.

 For the last couple of months I have had my laptop in my quilt room, now when I look up this is what I see.
 When I’m quilting a big quilt I just close up my laptop and move it off of the table.